richbl/rust-watchfile-remote/README.md

 [![Rust Report Card](https://rust-reportcard.xuri.me/badge/github.com/richbl/rust-watchfile-remote)](https://rust-reportcard.xuri.me/report/github.com/richbl/rust-watchfile-remote)
 ![GitHub Release](https://img.shields.io/github/v/release/richbl/rust-watchfile-remote?include_prereleases&sort=semver)

-**Watchfile Remote [Rust Edition]** is a simply client-server pattern that configures both a sender (via the `watchfile-remote-sender` executable) and a receiver (`watchfile-remote-receiver`) to monitor a single file passed between them for change (called "heartbeat detection").
-Both of these executables are started once on each machine, and then run indefinitely in the background.
+**Watchfile Remote [Rust Edition]** is a simple pattern that configures both a sender (via the `watchfile-remote-sender` executable) and a receiver (`watchfile-remote-receiver`) to monitor a single file, passed at a given interval, between them for change (called "heartbeat monitoring").
+Both of these executables are started once on each machine, and then run indefinitely, typically as a background process or service.
+If no change is identified after a certain period of time--that is the heartbeat is no longer detected--then an email is generated identifying loss of the heartbeat.
+Conversely, if the heartbeat is again detected, a follow-on email is generated indicating the resumption of the heartbeat.

 <picture><source media="(prefers-color-scheme: dark)" srcset="https://github.com/richbl/watchfile-remote/assets/10182110/2b5d9bdf-d05a-4d8f-ba28-9c72c6860357"><source media="(prefers-color-scheme: light)" srcset="https://github.com/richbl/watchfile-remote/assets/10182110/2b5d9bdf-d05a-4d8f-ba28-9c72c6860357"><img src="[https://user-images.githubusercontent.com/10182110/2b5d9bdf-d05a-4d8f-ba28-9c72c6860357](https://github.com/richbl/watchfile-remote/assets/10182110/2b5d9bdf-d05a-4d8f-ba28-9c72c6860357)"></picture>